Mud logging

-The service provided
+The services

 Mud logging technicians in an oil field drilling operation determine positions of hydrocarbons with respect to depth, identify downhole lithology, monitor natural gas entering the drilling mud stream, and draw well logs for use by oil company geologist.
 Rock cuttings circulated to the surface in drilling mud are sampled and discussed.

 The mud logging company is normally contracted by the oil company (or operator).
 They then organize this information in the form of a graphic log, showing the data charted on a representation of the wellbore.

-The oil company representative (Company Man or "CoMan") together with the tool pusher, and well-site geologist (WSG) provides mud loggers their instruction.
+The oil company representative (Company Man, or "CoMan"), together with the tool pusher and well-site geologist (WSG), provides mud loggers with their instructions.
 The mud logging company is contracted specifically as to when to start well-logging activity and what services to provide.
-Mud logging may begin on the first day of drilling, known as the "spud in" date but is more likely at some later time (and depth) determined by the oil industry geologist's research.
+Mud logging may begin on the first day of drilling, known as the "spud in" date, but is more likely at some later time (and depth) determined by the oil industry geologist's research.
 The mud logger may also possess logs from wells drilled in the surrounding area.
-This information (known as "offset data") can provide valuable clues as to the characteristics of the particular geo-strata that the rig crew is about to drill through.
+This information (known as "offset data") can provide valuable clues as to the characteristics of the particular geostrata that the rig crew is about to drill through.

 Mud loggers connect various sensors to the drilling apparatus and install specialized equipment to monitor or "log" drill activity.
 This can be physically and mentally challenging, especially when having to be done during drilling activity.
 Much of the equipment will require precise calibration or alignment by the mud logger to provide accurate readings.

 Mud logging technicians observe and interpret the indicators in the mud returns during the drilling process, and at regular intervals log properties such as drilling rate, mud weight, flowline temperature, oil indicators, pump pressure, pump rate, lithology (rock type) of the drilled cuttings, and other data.
 Mud logging requires a good deal of diligence and attention.
 Sampling the drilled cuttings must be performed at predetermined intervals, and can be difficult during rapid drilling.

 Another important task of the mud logger is to monitor gas levels (and types) and notify other personnel on the rig when gas levels may be reaching dangerous levels, so appropriate steps can be taken to avoid a dangerous well blowout condition.

 Because of the lag time between drilling and the time required for the mud and cuttings to return to the surface, a modern augmentation has come into use: Measurement while drilling.
 The MWD technician, often a separate service company employee, logs data in a similar manner but the data is different in source and content.
 Most of the data logged by an MWD technician comes from expensive and complex, sometimes electronic, tools that are downhole installed at or near the drill bit.